nbinmostafa/idol-dream-home-website/README.md

 🔗 [Visit the Live Website](https://idol-dream-home.vercel.app)

 ---
+> 🛡️ Note: This project was developed for **Idol Dream Homes**.
+The code is shared publicly **with full permission from the company** for educational and portfolio purposes.

+---
 ## ✨ Key Features

 - **📊 Animated Metrics** – Real-time counters for luxury units, development progress, and eco-certifications